 Mobile Planetarium Program

 The Mobile Planetarium Program is an innovative and unique opportunity provided by the CMSE.
-The best part is that this amazing experience happens without your students ever having to leave school!
+The best part is that this amazing experience happens without students ever having to leave school!
 The program begins with fun learning activities provided to teachers to complete with their students in their classroom.
-For the second part of the program, the CMSE will bring the portable planetarium to your school for sessions of stargazing.
+For the second part of the program, the CMSE will bring the portable planetarium to the requesting school for sessions of stargazing.

 STEM Explorations (K-8)

 The Center for Mathematics and Science Education (CMSE) offers K-8 teachers an easy and convenient way for students to experience and explore the STEM fields!
 During a STEM Exploration, students travel to the University of Mississippi and are broken into groups to participate in 3 or 4 station rotations.
 The stations include hands-on activities designed around current grade-level curriculum and are specifically rich in the elementary-level science content.
 Students will have the opportunity to learn by asking questions, observing demonstrations, completing experiments, and engaging in exciting group projects.

 The CMSE invites teachers to plan a STEM Excursion field trip to Ole Miss!
 These field trips to the University of Mississippi in Oxford, MS can provide lasting impressions and valuable learning experiences.
 The CMSE will help teachers fill the day with wonderful STEM opportunities while getting the most from the visit to campus.

 The CMSE can help bring STEM faculty and/or ambassadors to your classroom for engaging lessons, dynamic demonstrations, and intriguing lectures.
 The CMSE serves as a liaison between the STEM faculty member and the teacher.

 MS FIRST Tech Challenge Robotics Program